 Annual Training

-All orders for students are generated by BUMED Accessions staff using information submitted via the Annual Training Order Request Form.
+BUMED Accessions staff process all student orders using information from the Annual Training Order Request Form.

 Annual Training Types